approvals/ApprovalTests.Java/approvaltests-util/docs/reference/LoadersAndSavers.md

 Loaders tend to work similarly in functionality to a stored procedure.

-Savers allow you to save changes
+Savers allow you to save changes.

 ## Interfaces